MaryamMasood01/Java-Projects/README.md

 ## Java Projects
-This repository contains Java projects completed in CSCI-1933 - Introduction to Algorithms and Data Structures in Java
+This repository contains projects written in Java.

+NOTE: README.md files are being added to each directory explaining each part and/or function.